SCHWARZ | The Function of the University Classroom

 Teaching is an art not a science.
 The essence of teaching is opening doors and windows to opportunity.
 Effective teaching means helping to create in students our own driving curiosity and our own pleasure in learning.
 Our roles as teachers are to nourish our students’ minds so that they are prepared for whatever is their next step after college, whether it be further studies or an immediate launch of their work life.

 If we can teach our students to think critically, to read complex and nuanced texts, to propose an argument based on evidence (which is crucial not only to STEM but all fields), to synthesize what they are learning, to write lucidly and precisely while holding in their minds several ideas at once and to speak articulately, we will have accomplished a great deal.
 If we teach our students to listen carefully and respectfully to the ideas of others, and to appreciate the views of others who may be from different cultures and socio-economic backgrounds, we will have done even more.
-Teaching students how take part respectfully in the give-and-take of informed discussion is to create citizens who sustain democracy and contribute to our communities.
+Teaching students how to take part respectfully in the give-and-take of informed discussion is to create citizens who sustain democracy and contribute to our communities.

 Inspiring teachers shape their students, perhaps most by opening the door to future learning in terms of encouraging reading, curiosity and awareness of the world.
 Helping students realize their potential and not only achieve their immediate goals, but also set lofty goals for the future should be our teaching goal.
 Our role is helping to transform possibility into actuality, while giving students the confidence to do more than they think they can do.
 Important, too, is knowing that sometimes the best five words you can say to a student are, “I am here for you.”